cnk/easy_thumbnails_example/README.md

 ## Round 2: Clean up

+Checkout the 'round-2' tag and 'pip install -r requirements.txt'.

 To remove files that have been replaced / superceded, I added django-cleanup.
 Checkout the 'round-2' tag and 'pip install -r requirements.txt'.